Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 <a name="create-regression-how-often-do-create-alerts-run"></a>
 ### How often do create alerts run

-Every 60 minutes, we get create successRate and create totalCount for the last 60 minutes and the last 24 hours.
+Every 60 minutes, we get create success rate and create total count for the last 60 minutes and the last 24 hours.

 Alerts will only trigger when the following criteria are met.

-1. Hourly create successRate is below {minSuccessRateOverPastHour} and hourly create totalcount is above {minTotalCountOverPastHour}
+1. Hourly create success rate is below {minSuccessRateOverPastHour} and hourly create total count is above {minTotalCountOverPastHour}
-1. 24-hour create successRate is below {minSuccessRateOverPast24Hours} and 24-hour create totalcount is above {minTotalCountOverPast24Hours}
+1. 24-hour create success rate is below {minSuccessRateOverPast24Hours} and 24-hour create total count is above {minTotalCountOverPast24Hours}

 <a name="how-do-i-onboard"></a>
 ## How do I onboard

 1. Submit and complete a Pull Request in [Azure Portal Alerting Repo a.k.a.
 Alerting Repo](https://msazure.visualstudio.com/One/_git/AzureUX-PortalFx-Alerting).

 > For non-create alert the customization JSON should be located at `products/{YourServiceNameInIcM}/{ExtensionName}.alerting.json`.
-It's recommended to have an `owners.txt` in the same folder as the customization JSON file.
+It is recommended to have an `owners.txt` in the same folder as the customization JSON file.
 The `owners.txt` has AAD enabled email alias or/and individual MSFT aliases.
 Anyone from `owners.txt` can approve the Pull Request for any changes within that folder or its subfolder.
+The PR becomes eligible to complete once it gets an approval from `owners.txt` and the merge validation passes.

 > For create alert the customization JSON should be located at `products/IbizaFx/Create/{ExtensionName}.create.alerting.json`.
+To be eligible to complete the PR need additional approval from Gauge Team Code Reviews or Create PMs.

+> For public and national clouds the configuration updates take effect immediately after the PR gets completed.

+> For LX clouds we deploy configuration updates to LX clouds once every two weeks.
+USNat domain name is [portal.azure.eaglex.ic.gov][3] and USSec domain name is [portal.azure.microsoft.scloud][2].

 2. Set up correlation rules in ICM